moritz-konarski/brainfuck/README.md

-# brainfuck
+# Brainfuck Interpreter

-Repository for a Brainfuck interpreter and compiler written in Rust
+Repository for a Brainfuck interpreter written in Rust.

+## TODO:

+- add feature list and explanation here
+- test it on different programs
+- create proper docs
+- create build instructions
+- upload to crates.io